Lifestyle changes to help manage ulcerative colitis

 “People with IBD who exercise just generally do better.
 They have lower stress levels and fewer symptom flares,” Sharma says.
 Exercise not only keeps your body strong, but it clears your mind, reduces stress and, in the long term, can help limit inflammation.

 It’s not just the anti-inflammatory effect that benefits people with IBD.
 Physical activity can help cut down on problems that tend to crop up alongside IBD, as well.
-IBD is associated with a higher risk of osteoporosis and less dense bones; exercise has been shown to increase bone mass in people with Crohn’s disease.
+IBD is linked to a higher risk of osteoporosis and less-dense bones; exercise has been shown to increase bone mass in people with Crohn’s disease.

-IBD is also associated with a form of arthritis that affects the spine and vertebrae called ankylosing spondylitis.
+IBD is also associated with ankylosing spondylitis, a form of arthritis that affects the spine and vertebrae (bones of the spine).
 Exercise can improve spine flexibility and reduce vertebral pain.

 One possible cause or symptom trigger of IBD is an imbalance in the bacteria that live in the digestive tract.
-Probiotics are organisms—obtained through food or dietary supplements—that can restore the bacterial population in the gut to healthy levels.
+Probiotics are organisms that can restore the bacterial population in the gut to healthy levels.
+They are obtained through food or dietary supplements.

 Speak with your HCP before starting on any probiotics.